simshaun/recurr/README.md

 Recurr was developed as a precursor for a calendar with recurring events, and is heavily inspired by [rrule.js](https://github.com/jkbr/rrule).

-Installation
+Installing Recurr
 ------------

-Recurr is hosted on [Packagist](https://packagist.org), meaning you can install it with [Composer](https://getcomposer.org/):
+The recommended way to install Recurr is through [Composer](http://getcomposer.org).

 `composer require simshaun/recurr`